...

 19) Certaldo

-The city where Giovanni Boccaccio, Italian writer and poet, lived 14. century.
-His house still stands on the main street of Via Boccaccio.
-The interior is decorated with frescoes by Pietro Benvenuti, but these date back to the 19th century. century.
+This city is famously associated with Giovanni Boccaccio, the renowned Italian writer and poet of the 14th century.
+His former residence still stands on the main street, Via Boccaccio, serving as a fascinating piece of literary history.
+While the interior is adorned with frescoes by Pietro Benvenuti, these artistic additions date back to the 19th century, adding another layer of charm to this historic home.

 20) Vinci – behind the most famous painter